puppetlabs/puppetlabs-accounts/README.markdown

  * [#8001](https://projects.puppetlabs.com/issues/8001)

+# Locking Accounts #

+Accounts managed with this module may be easily locked by setting the "locked" property of an account to true.

+For example:

+    ---
+      villain:
+        comment: Bad Person
+        locked: true

+The accounts module will set the account to an invalid shell appropriate for the system Puppet is managing.

+    $ ssh villain@centos56
+    This account is currently not available.
+    Connection to 172.16.214.129 closed.

 # SSH Key Management #

 SSH Keys may be managed using the "sshkeys" attribute of each user in the